sincerelyyyash/resume-ai/README.md

   - Skills categorized by type and proficiency
   - Certifications with issue dates and credentials
 - **Real-time Form Validation**: Immediate feedback on required fields and data format.
+- **Secure Authentication**:
-- **Secure Authentication**: Protected routes and API endpoints with NextAuth.js.
+  - Protected routes and API endpoints with NextAuth.js
+  - Client and server-side authentication hooks
+  - Session management with secure cookies
+  - Role-based access control
+  - Automatic redirect for unauthenticated users

 ## **Tech Stack**
 ### **Frontend**